Remarks on restricted Nevanlinna transforms

-\begin{quote} \textbf{Abstract.} The Nevalinna transform $K_{a,\rho}(z)$, of a positive measure $\rho$ and constant $a$, plays an important role in the complex analysis and more recently in the free probability (boolean convolution).
-It is shown that its restriction to the imaginary axis, $k_{a,\,\rho}(it)$, can be expressed as the Laplace transform of the Fourier transform (a characteristic function) of $\rho$.
-Moreover, $k_{a\,\rho}$ is sufficient for the unique identification of the measure $\rho$ and the constant $a$.
-Finally, a relation between the Voiculescu and the boolean convolution is indicated.
+\begin{quote} \textbf{Abstract.} The Nevalinna transform $K_{a,\rho}(z)$ of a positive measure $\rho$ and a constant $a$, plays an important role in complex analysis and -- more recently -- in the context of the boolean convolution.
+We show here that its restriction to the imaginary axis, $k_{a,\,\rho}(it)$, can be expressed as the Laplace transform of the Fourier transform (a characteristic function) of $\rho$.
+Consequently, $k_{a\,\rho}$ is sufficient for the unique identification of the measure $\rho$ and the constant $a$.
+Finally, we identify a relation between the free additive Voiculescu $\boxplus$ and boolean $\uplus$ convolutions.

 \emph{AMS 2000 subject classifications.} Primary 60E10, 46L54; secondary 42B10 30E05.